llhtimlam/tt_um_llhtimlam_movingscreen/README.md

 ### The Physics: Why Pockels Effect Beats Laser Modulation

 Traditional VCSELs work by turning a laser on and off as fast as possible.
 But switching a laser on and off has hard limits – it is slow, generates heat, and eventually cannot go any faster.
+State‑of‑the‑art VCSELs top out around **200 Gb/s PAM4** per lane [11], far below the sub‑TeraHz target.

 <img src="EvanscentCoupling.jpg" width="100%" alt="Evanscent Coupling">